syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 ### Adding a simple view as the PullableContent

 Any view can be added as the pullable content using [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullableContent.html) property to refresh it.
 Refer to the following code example in which a simple custom view is added as pullable content:

+As we disscussed in this [link]().
+You can also add a view as a PullableContent to SfPullToRefresh using StoryBoard.

 {% highlight c# %}